 Athlon Car Lease, Cap Gemini, BEGA, Canyon Bicycles, D'Art Design Gruppe, Deutsche Welle, Ergon, Esprit, Heinz, Henkel, Krombacher, Lufthansa Cargo, Microsoft, Römerturm, Roto, RP Online, RWE AG, Sander Gourmet, Schweppes, Siemens Electrogeräte, SONY Europe, SPD, Spiegel Online, Stinnes, T-Com, T-Systems, TDK Europe, ThyssenKrupp Services, Topeak, Toshiba, vamos, vitrapoint, Vivento, vodafone, Volvic, Vattenfall, Wacom, we|come|24.

 "what you see is what you get" is the long version of our company name.
-But we didn't invent it, and in and around wikipedia there are some stories about where it might come from.
+But we didn't invent it, and in and around wikipedia there are some stories about where it might have come from.
 The most obvious explanation is: from Xerox PARC, where desktop publishing originated.
 The principle "to see (on the screen) what you get afterwards (from the printer)" was the hype around 1980.